-Painting, to Marie Louise, comes closest to her other passions: Nature and Romanticism.
+Painting, to Marie Louise Elshout, comes closest to her other passions: nature and romanticism.
 What truly fascinates her, are the ambivalent (read: love/hate, tender/cruel) relationships between human beings and animals, adults and children, leaders and followers.
 In her paintings she tries to emphasize on taboos that often create cruelty and fear, abuse and loneliness.

 She feels familiar to artists like P.J.
 Harvey, Marina Abramovic, Jerzy Kosinski, Ian McEwan, David Lynch and John Steinbeck, all of whom she admires for their force, their purity and their alienating abilities.
 Without concessions they show, each in his/her own way, neurotic and destructive powers that drive us, human beings, in this life.